yin4dev/rLocal-LLM-Pomelo/README.md

 ## Overview

-**rLLMinLocal** is an R/Shiny application that provides an intuitive interface for interacting with LLMs.
+**rLocal-LLM-Pomelo** is an R/Shiny application that provides an intuitive interface for interacting with LLMs.
 It supports multi-conversation management, document embedding, retrieval-augmented generation (RAG), and even OCR for image files.
 The application integrates with local LLM services (e.g., via Ollama) to retrieve context and generate responses based solely on provided information.

 ---